kean/articles/2021-03-15-pulse-store.markdown

 }

 private extension Archive {
-    func dataForEntity(_ name: String) throws -> Data {
+    func dataForEntry(_ name: String) throws -> Data {
-        guard let entity = entities[name] else {
+        guard let entry = index[name] else { // `index` made by the app
             throw // ...
         }
         var data = Data()
-        _ = try self.extract(entity) { data.append($0) }
+        _ = try self.extract(entry) { data.append($0) }
         return data
     }
 }
 ```

-The great thing about zip archives is they are random access.
-Some archives, e.g. `.tar.gz`, have inter-file compression, but zip doesn't.
+The great thing about ZIP archives is they are random access.
+Some archives, e.g. `.tar.gz`, have inter-file compression, but ZIP doesn't.
 It allows you to access individual files without unarchiving the whole thing.
 This is perfect!

-> `Archive` doesn't implement `RandomAccessCollection` protocol, only `Sequence`.
-If you look at [`subscript(path: String)`](https://github.com/weichsel/ZIPFoundation/blob/cf10bbff6ac3b873e97b36b9784c79866a051a8e/Sources/ZIPFoundation/Archive.swift#L229), every time you call it, it reads and iterates over entries in the [central directory](https://en.wikipedia.org/wiki/ZIP_(file_format)#Central_directory_file_header) in a sequential fashion which is O(N).
-For random access, you are going to need to construct your own index in memory.
+> `Archive` doesn't implement a `RandomAccessCollection` protocol (only `Sequence`) but provides a `subscript(path: String)` which can be a bit misleading.
+If you look at [the implementation](https://github.com/weichsel/ZIPFoundation/blob/cf10bbff6ac3b873e97b36b9784c79866a051a8e/Sources/ZIPFoundation/Archive.swift#L229), every time it gets called, `Archive` iterates over the [central directory](https://en.wikipedia.org/wiki/ZIP_(file_format)#Structure) on disk in a sequential fashion (`O(N)`).
+I ended up constructing my own in-memory index of entries when the store is opened.
 {:.warning}

 As mentioned earlier, each Pulse store has a manifest (`.json`), a database (`.sqlite`), and a directory for blobs.
 While a database is usually relatively small, blobs can grow quite a bit because that's where all the network responses are.
-I have to unarchive a manifest and a database when opening a store, but with zip I can keep the blobs in an archive and access each individual blob on-demand (see `dataForEntity`)[^1].
+I have to unarchive a manifest and a database when opening a store, but with zip I can keep the blobs in an archive and access each individual blob on-demand (see `dataForEntry`)[^1].

-[^1]: I’m glad I initially decided not to put blobs into Core Data, it would have prevented me from implementing some of these optimizations.
+[^1]: I’m glad I initially decided not to put blobs into the database.
+It would have prevented me from implementing some of these optimizations.

 > Blob store has another optimization in place where responses automatically get deduplicated.
 It calculates a cryptographic hash (sha256) for each response.
 If two responses have the same hash, only one blob gets stored.
 This is great especially if the app keeps fetching the resource that doesn't change over and over again.
 {:.info}

 ### Opening Documents

-Setting the supported document type was pretty easy, I just followed the [sample code](https://developer.apple.com/documentation/uikit/view_controllers/building_a_document_browser_app_for_custom_file_formats).
+Setting the supported document type was pretty easy.
+I just followed the [sample code](https://developer.apple.com/documentation/uikit/view_controllers/building_a_document_browser_app_for_custom_file_formats).
 After adding the document type to the plist, I got the system to recognize my documents and even auto-generate an icon.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/pulse-store/m1.png">